 In this lesson, we'll discuss the meaning and measurement of basic physics concepts that apply to hydraulic systems: energy, force, work, power, torque, and horsepower.

 Energy isn't a physical thing you can touch.
-It's not like a proton or electron.
+It's not like a photon or electron.
 It's just a term we use to describe the qualities of an object, just like the terms color or warmth.

 When we say that an object has energy, we're talking about how much the object can change, or how it is changing.